 For an equilateral triangle, medians to the sides of the triangle are the corresponding altitudes. i.e., the median and altitude of all 3 sides are coincident lines.

 For an isosceles triangle, the median to the side whose measure is different is the altitude to that side. i.e., only one median is the same as the altitude.

 From statement 2, we can infer that the triangle is either equilateral or isosceles.

 An equilateral triangle is definitely an acute angled triangle.
 However, an isosceles triangle need not be an acute angled triangle.

-Statement 1 is sufficient, while statement 2 is not sufficient.
+Hence, statement 2 alone is not sufficient.

 GMAT® is a registered trademark of the Graduate Management Admission Council (GMAC).
 This website is not endorsed or approved by GMAC.

 GRE® is a registered trademarks of Educational Testing Service (ETS).
 This website is not endorsed or approved by ETS.

 SAT® is a registered trademark of the College Board, which was not involved in the production of, and does not endorse this product.

 Wizako - GMAT, GRE, SAT Prep